kevingonzalez7997/Deploy_2/README.md

 ### 3. ssh the Zip File from EC2 to local

-- Once the program has passed all stages, follow the last step in the “Packaging the Output Files” section to complete zip process
+- Once the program has passed all stages, follow the last step in the “Packaging the Output Files” section to complete the zip process
 - From your local PC, navigate to the terminal and cd to "ssh"
      - `cd .ssh`
 - If no authorization key has been generated yet, generate one now and copy the PUBLIC key (hint: it ends in .pub)
      - `ssh-keygen`
-- In the EC2 instance, make sure to add the key to the `authorization_file` located in the ssh directory
+- In the EC2 instance, make sure to add the PUBLIC key to the `authorization_file` located in the ssh directory
 - Go back to the local terminal and run the following command:
   - `scp user@publicIP:File/location/can/be/found/in/jenkins/console/ /path/on/local/terminal/`

 ### 4. IAM Roles
 - IAM roles in AWS serve a crucial purpose in managing and securing access to AWS resources
-- Two roles are needed to run: one for Elastic Beanstalk and one for the EC2 instance
+- Two roles are needed: one for Elastic Beanstalk and one for the EC2 instance
 - Starting with Elastic BeanStalk
   - Select type Elastic
   - Select Elastic BeanStalk